 Ms. Young is admitted to practice in the State of California, the Federal Northern District of California, and the Federal Eastern District of California.

-Ms. Young is President of the Rotary Club of Rohnert Park-Cotati.
-She is also a board member for Sonoma County Women in law (Scholarship Chair 2014, 2015 and 2016).
+Ms. Young is the immediate Past President of the Rotary Club of Rohnert Park-Cotati.
+She is a member of Sonoma County Women and Law and past board member law (Scholarship Chair 2014, 2015 and 2016).

 She was involved with Big Brothers/Big Sisters of Sonoma County.
 Ms. Young was a "big sister" to her nine year old "little sister" and served on the Big Brothers Big Sisters of Sonoma County Development Committee.